 In general, one can judge how long a complete game of bowling will be based on how many bowlers there are.
-Assuming that each bowler takes approximately one minute per frame, a bowling game consisting of two players will last twenty minutes, while a game of three players will last thirty, and a game of four players will last forty minutes.
+Assuming that each bowler takes approximately one minute per frame, a bowling game consisting of two players will last 20 minutes, while a game of three players will last 30, and a game of four players will last 40 minutes.

 There are other factors that may impact the amount of time an average game of bowling takes to complete.
 For example, large groups of bowlers will often rent two bowling lanes and divide their players between them.
 This will allow multiple bowlers to play simultaneously, shortening the amount of time the game will take.